 Skip to main content

-New in version: 2.14 The MCP task protocol lets you request operations to run asynchronously.
-This returns a Task object immediately, letting you track progress, cancel operations, or await results.
-See Server Background Tasks for how to enable this on the server side.
+New in version 2.14.0 Use this when you need to run long operations asynchronously while doing other work.
+The MCP task protocol lets you request operations to run in the background.
+The call returns a Task object immediately, letting you track progress, cancel operations, or await results.

 Requesting Background Execution